WordOps/docs.wordops.net/docs/guides/migration-from-easyengine.md

 #### Upgrading MariaDB

 At first, you need to remove the current MariaDB-server installed.
-To do so, use the command :
+To do so, use the command:

 ```bash
 sudo apt-get autoremove mariadb-server -y
 ```

-Then you can reinstall the latest MariaDB-server version with WordOps :
+Then you can reinstall the latest MariaDB-server version with WordOps:

 ```bash
 wo stack install --mysql